EaW-Team/equestria_dev/common/raids/_documentation.md

 		# var:target_state and var:target_province can also be used when applicable
 	}

-	# Available represents being able to start a raid
+	# Launchable represents being able to start a raid
 	launchable = {
+		# Use FROM to refer to the target country, e.g. to require being at war
+		# var:target_state and var:target_province can also be used when applicable
+	}

+	# Optional launchable trigger
+	# The scope is the country controlling the starting point used for raid, for example:
+	#  - the country that controls the territory where the starting base is located
+	#  - OR the country owning the fleet that is used to start the raid
+	launchable_from = {
 		# Use FROM to refer to the target country, e.g. to require being at war
 		# var:target_state and var:target_province can also be used when applicable
 	}